Briggsc28/briggsc28.github.io/_posts/2015-05-18-Gulp-101-CSS-all-the-LESS.md

 A quick rundown of how this task works:

 1. It will recursively check every file and folder in the /content/ directory of your project.
-1. Upon encountering a LESS file it will be compiled into CSS.
+1. Upon encountering a less file it will be compiled into css.
-1. Creating the new CSS file in the same directory as the original LESS file.
+1. Creating the new css file in the same directory as the original less file.
 1. When an errors occurs, it is printed out to the screen

 >Please note we are using the package plumber to prove error handling otherwise the process would stop at the first error.